-- Close the classroom door. - Make a list of all students NOT in the classroom when the signal was given. - Add to the list the names of any students who enter the classroom after the signal was given. - Maintain order in the classroom. - Do not call the office unless there is a problem in your classroom. - Any adult who does not have supervisory responsibilities for students at the time the Lock Down - Team Response is given should report to a central location to assist in the management of the crisis/emergency.
+- o Close the classroom door. - Make a list of all students NOT in the classroom when the signal was given. - o Add to the list the names of any students who enter the classroom after the signal was given. - o Maintain order in the classroom. - o Do not call the office unless there is a problem in your - o Any adult who does not have supervisory responsibilities for students at the time the Lock Down - Team Response is given should report to a central location to assist in the management of the crisis/emergency.